Barrenjoey/Personal-Website-Django/README.md

 # Personal-Website-Django
-My personal website / blog.
-Used Django as the framework and digital ocean for hosting.
+This is the personal website/blog i created to display my portfolio.
+I used Django as the web framework and digital ocean for hosting.
+The website is at: Jakobvandermeer.com